This post was updated on August 31st, 2022

 PCOS Success Stories

 There’s no two ways about it.
-If you want to lose weight with PCOS then you need to follow a PCOS diet.
+If you want to lose weight with PCOS, then you need to follow a PCOS diet.
 The right diet is also the best way to improve your odds if you’re trying to get pregnant with PCOS.
 Here are a couple of success stories from my free 30-Day PCOS Diet Challenge.

-• PCOS Diet Snacks FAQ & Tips
+PCOS Diet Snacks FAQ & Tips

 Can I have protein powder and protein bars as a PCOS snack?
 Yes.
 But always check for whey and added sugars.
 Whey is a dairy protein that can be inflammatory for many women with PCOS.
 Sugar is often added to protein products to make up for their bad taste.
 A whole food source of protein powder like hemp protein is best.
 Pea protein isolate has the best nutritional value though.

 Are nut butters a PCOS-friendly snack?
-Nut butters are a great way to increase your intake of healthy fats.
+Nut butters are a great way to increase your intake of healthy fat.
 A “clean” peanut butter product that doesn’t contain sugar, or vegetable oils is fine.
 Almond butter has a better fatty acid profile though.

 Can I have fresh fruit as a PCOS snack?
 Fresh fruit is fine – especially if you can eat it with healthy fats.
 Think nut butter or coconut yogurt.
 It’s recommended to limit servings to 1-2 cups or medium-sized pieces per day.
 This helps reduce sugar intake.